pg_auto_parameterize_in_array.rb

 bytea

-String values are also supported using the text type, but only if the :treat_string_list_as_text_array Database option is used.
-This is because treating strings as text can break programs, since the type for literal strings in PostgreSQL is unknown, not text.
+If you will only be using arrays of Ruby strings that represent the text type, you can use the :treat_string_list_as_text_array Database option is used.
+This can break programs, since the type for literal strings in PostgreSQL is unknown, not text.

-The conversion is only done for single dimensional arrays that have more than two elements, where all elements are of the same class (other than nil values).
+The conversion is only done for single dimensional arrays that have two or more elements, where all elements are of the same class (other than nil values).
+You can also do the conversion for arrays of 1 element by setting pg_auto_parameterize_min_array_size: 1 Database option.
+This makes finding cases that need special handling easier, but it doesn’t match how PostgreSQL internally converts the expression (PostgreSQL converts IN (single_value) to = single_value, not = ANY(ARRAY[single_value])).

 Related module: Sequel::Postgres::AutoParameterizeInArray